NIFK14023U Advanced International Trade

 Apply the theoretical knowledge and analytical skills acquired from the course to analyze relevant policy issues, esp. in the areas of agriculture trade, the WTO trade negotiations, and issues concerning developing countries and economic development

-Textbook: Advanced International Trade: theory and evidence, by Robert Feenstra, Princeton University Press 2004 (most chapters).
+Textbook: Advanced International Trade: theory and evidence, 2nd edition by Robert Feenstra, Princeton University Press 2016 (most chapters).

 Reference books and other reading materials from academic journals, books, and other sources are to be announced at the beginning of the teaching period.